SkyBlueRW/SkyBlueRW.github.io/_posts/2023-06-21-The-"Maximum-Diversification-Frontier".md

 Combining the two, we can see that MD is essentially equivalent to the Maximum Sharpe Ratio portfolio if the expected return is linearly proportional to volatility for every security in the investment universe.
 With MD, we've touched the holy grail (at least in some degree)!

-Believe me, this balance relationship between return and volatility is not some crazy illution within asset classes.
+This balance relationship between return and volatility is not some crazy illution within asset classes.
 While there is not a definitive conclusion if asset classes should share the same sharpe ratio.
 The assumption that asset classes have comparable return volatility ratio is generally recogonized as sound, making MD a reasonable choice in asset allocation.

 Asset classes (equity, fixed income, commodity, etc ...) are generally represented as well diversified portfolios.
 Over the long term, investors tend to flock to asset classes with extraordinary returns compared to their volatility, as they seek risk-adjusted returns.
 This influx of capital drives up the price of the asset class, thereby reducing its risk-adjusted return to a comparable level with other asset classes.